What Is Thai Chicken Satay?

 WHAT YOU’LL NEED

-Chicken thighs, boneless and skinless, cut into thin strips about one inch wide and three inches long.
+Chicken thighs, one pound, sliced into thin strips.
 Thigh meat stays moist and tender through the high heat of grilling in a way that breast meat does not.
-The strips should be thin enough to cook through in four to six minutes on the grill without drying out.
+The strips should be thin enough to cook through quickly without drying out.

 VISUAL WALK THROUGH